SawaabA/BetterWeb/README.md

 - AI chatbot for real-time page adjustments
 - Live preview on settings page

----

-> "Customize the web to work for you — accessibly, effortlessly."

 ## Getting Started
 1. Clone this repo.